khandekarshrinivas/Hackerrank/README.md

-# Hackerrank
+# Hackerrank-Leetcode
-Solutions to Hacker rank problems.
+Solutions to Hacker rank and Leetcode problems.